mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "No. I don't get to talk to hae.
 They took hae as punishment for breaking the law."

 "Punishment?"
 Linyu was confused.
-Kipnu wondered if he should mention the obscura, wondered if there ever would be a right time.
+Kipnu wondered again if he should mention the obscura, wondered if there ever would be a right time.
 Linyu had grown up fast – this much was apparent – but hae eyes were still full of dreams, potent and fragile; the type of dreams that die big over and over.

 "It's a lot to talk about right now.
 I need to do some thinking of my own before I can tell it.
 I promise that you'll learn all about Liffa some other time.
 Just keep your ear to that listener and listen for hae name.
 Promise?"